Beyond Visual Line of Sight (BVLOS) drones.

 Enabling drones to fly beyond the visual line of sight for asset inspection.

-UK Power Networks spends almost £1m per year on flying helicopters to inspect the overhead network.
-Drones are cheaper to run, however current regulation prevents them from being flown beyond the visual line of sight.
-This project aims develop an acceptable means of demonstrating save BVLOS operations that can be approved by the Civil Aviation Authority.
+We currently spend up to about £1m per year flying helicopters in order to safely and quickly inspect the overhead network.
+Above and Beyond will trial using drones instead – equating to substantial cost and carbon savings, while increasing safety for our pilots.
+Current regulations, however, prevent drones from being flown beyond the visual line of sight (BVLOS); this project aims develop an acceptable means of demonstrating safe BVLOS operations that can be approved by the Civil Aviation Authority.

 This project is a research and development project that will develop a regularised operating framework specifically for BVLOS linear infrastructure surveys.
 The will involve hundreds of flight trials on real network assets to prove safety cases developed for the CONOPS that relate to network inspection tasks.
 At the end of the project it is hoped that the BVLOS capability will cover a significant proportion of the energy networks assets.